Possessory Title

 - A person who is interested in a registered estate that derives from the registered estate to be upgraded

-Once the land is registered, you can make an application to upgrade the class of title at any time.
-In order to make a successful application, you must satisfy the Land Registry that any defects in the title have been remedied and therefore the reasons for granting an inferior class of title no longer apply.
+Once the land is registered, you can apply to upgrade the class of title at any time.
+For a successful application, you must satisfy the Land Registry that any defects in the title have been remedied and, therefore, the reasons for granting an inferior class of title no longer apply.

 1 - Possessory Titles after lapse of time

-Where title to an estate in land is a possessory one, whether freehold or leasehold, you can apply to upgrade the title to either an absolute freehold or a good leasehold title once the possessory title has been registered for 12 years (section 62(4) and (5) of the Land Registration Act 2002).
+Where title to an estate in land is a possessory one, whether freehold or leasehold, you can apply to upgrade the title to either an absolute freehold or a good leasehold title once the possessory title has been registered for 12 years (10 years if the land is registered.
+See section 62(4) and (5) of the Land Registration Act 2002).

 The date on which the title was first registered is stated in the property register, taken as the date on which the first proprietor was registered.

 Use panel 10(C) of form UT1 to tell the Land Registry who is in physical possession of the property.
 Where this is not the registered proprietor, you must be able to demonstrate the applicant’s relationship with the person who is in possession that, for the purposes of section 131 of the Land Registration Act 2002, means they are to be treated as being in possession.
-An example would be where a landlord is the registered proprietor but his tenant actually occupies the property.
+An example would be where a landlord is the registered proprietor, but their tenant occupies the property.

 2 - Possessory Titles in other situations (and qualified titles)